avengineers/spl-core/docs/reference/macros.rst

  spl_add_test_source(<file_name>)

-This macro is designed to add test source files to the build of a unit test.
+This macro is intended to be used in a component's CMakeLists.txt (or included .cmake file) to add a test source file to the list of test source files for the component.

 The arguments are: